 On FOX News, Trump responds to Democratic Rep. Charlie Rangel’s use of the word “cracker” for white people by saying there is unfair and greater backlash against Republicans who use “n—–” to describe Black people.

 |June 21, 2014||The Central Park Five settlement is a “disgrace.”

-Trump writes in an Op-Ed for the New York Daily News.
-He wrote that the five men falsely jailed were no “angels” and the city’s $40 million dollar settlement with them is a “heist.”
+Trump writes an Op-Ed for the New York Daily News.
+He says that the five men falsely jailed were no “angels” and the city’s $40 million settlement with them is a “heist.”